Published: August 21, 2020 | Last Updated: May 26, 2025

 Another massive issue that can come with a battery that doesn’t lock in place properly is a lack of reliable charging.

-Some V-lock mounts link their charging mechanism to the battery being locked in place.
-If you accidentally unlock the battery, or it isn’t locked securely, the charging mechanism won’t work.
+Some V-lock mounts link their charging mechanism to the locked battery.
+If you accidentally unlock the battery or it isn’t locked securely, the charging mechanism won’t work.

 As one Reddit user reports: